-As well as funding to cover the cost of the course, eligible trainess may be able to access an SKE bursary of up to £7,340 (depending on the course length).
-Please speak to your teacher training provider for more information.
+You won't have to pay for an SKE course; you may also be able to access an SKE bursary of up to £7,200 (depending on the course length).

-Read a trainee maths teacher's account of taking an SKE course
+Maths – read trainee maths teacher Mia Webb's account of taking an SKE course

 Where and when are the programmes available?

 SKE programmes are available all over England.
 Your provider or school will help you find a programme to suit your needs.
 SKE can be delivered by a wide range of suppliers, including:

 - A university subject department

 - A school – in-house provision or accessed via another school